Breaches of planning control

 - covenant issues

-The Local Enforcement Plan explains the rules for all parties involved and how they can be applied, it relates purely to breaches of planning control and sits within the general regulatory enforcement policy which covers the whole council.
+The Local Enforcement Plan explains the rules for all parties involved and how they can be applied, it relates purely to breaches of planning control.